mcpcpc/k1ss/wiki.md

         curl "$url/${1:-kiss/style-guide}.md" | less
     }

-To use the example script and view the example article from above, one would simply type the following in a shell:
+To use this example script and view the example article from above, one would simply type the following in a shell:

     $ wiki boot/efistub